egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Fortune-500 businesses will use an HSM PCI card right there for their own domain names.

-At DNSSEC protocol level, this is pretty well hardened by the virtue of its public-key/private-key scheme and its security of where each zone-cut private-key is stored at.
+In DNSSEC protocol level, this is pretty well hardened by the virtue of its public-key/private-key scheme and its security of where each zone-cut private-key is stored at.